 State and local stakeholders have an interest in understanding the plans, expenditures, and results of local CCS quality improvement activities.
 To improve data transparency, support program coordination, and reduce duplication of effort, TWC publishes Boards’ Annual CCQ Plans and Quarterly CCQ Reports.

-Additionally, TWC uses data collected in the Boards’ Quarterly CCQ Reports and the CDER system to complete the annual Quality Progress and Expenditure Report (QPR), due by December 31 of each year, as required by 45 Code of Federal Regulations (CFR) §98.50(b)(1) and US Department of Health and Human Services Office of Child Care Program Instruction CCDF-ACF-PI-2023-03.
+Additionally, TWC uses data collected in the Boards’ Quarterly CCQ Reports and the CDER system to complete the annual Quality Progress and Expenditure Report (QPR), due by December 31 of each year, as required by 45 Code of Federal Regulations (CFR) §98.50(b)(1) and U.S. Department of Health and Human Services Office of Child Care Program Instruction CCDF-ACF-PI-2023-03.
 The purpose of the annual QPR is to show Texas’ progress on improving the quality of child care programs and services for children.

 PROCEDURES: